 How is the heat distributed around the building?

 Heat pumps have become more and more viable over the last 10 years.
 This is in part because they have evolved and are also more energy-efficient, but mostly because the mains electricity that enables them to work has become ‘greener’.
-An added sweetener has been the RHI financial incentive (in the UK) that has increased their viability considerably.

 This increase in viability has meant that they are now being installed into older buildings that hitherto were considered unsuitable.

 The heat can be distributed to rooms in various ways e.g. directly to the air, but more commonly, heat is ‘piped’ to panel radiators or underfloor heating.
 This ‘wet’ heat-emitter system is most popular in countries where winters are relatively long.

 Before we move on, it may be worth noting the effect that radiation has on comfort.
 If we heat the air in a room that has cold walls, we can ‘feel’ some discomfort, being surrounded by cold walls.
 Conversely, if we are surrounded by warm surfaces, we can feel ‘comfort’ even with lower air temperatures.
 This has been a selling point for underfloor heating for years.
 The point I am making is – don’t get only fixated by actual air temperature.

 Also be mindful that the type of building has a dramatic effect on what is required from the heat emitter system.
 In modern low-energy buildings, almost any method should be suitable, but for older buildings, it is far more important to choose the best method and best design.
 So, hang on to that thought when reading this.